 We do not forget for a moment that we have committed and are committing numerous mistakes and are suffering numerous reverses.
 How can reverses and mistakes be avoided in a matter so new in the history of the world as the building of an unprecedented type of state edifice!
 We shall work steadfastly to set our reverses and mistakes right and to improve our practical application of Soviet principles, which is still very, very far from being perfect.
-(VI Lenin, Fourth Anniversary of the October Revolution, 1921)
+(Lenin)1

 As discussed in the previous article, the Soviet Union recorded world-historic achievements in many fields.
 Nonetheless, there were a wide variety of problems, limitations, weaknesses and failures to go with the victories and successes.
 Building the first socialist state in a world still dominated by aggressive, expansionist capitalism was a near-impossible task, analogous to a small child learning to walk while people stand nearby trying to push her over.

 In this second article on the Soviet collapse, I will explore the history of the Soviet economic system, with a particular focus on the difficulties that emerged in the mid-1970s and the contribution of these problems to a decaying popular confidence in socialism as a system of production relations.